Sweet and Spicy Cocktail Meatballs

 • Parmesan Cheese – Parmesan cheese adds flavor and helps to bind the meatballs together.
 Try to get grated parmesan instead of shredded for the best texture.

-• Eggs – Eggs add moisture and help bind the meatballs.
+• Eggs Eggs add moisture and help bind the meatballs.

-Optional Sauces for Cocktail Meatballs
+Optional Sauces for Crockpot Appetizer Meatballs

 Cocktail Meatballs in a bowl next to slow cooker, sliced celery and green onions.

-Make Meatballs a Meal
+Make Crockpot Appetizer Meatballs a Meal

 The first time we made these meatballs we just served them as an appetizer.
-The second time we added pineapple and red peppers served the meatballs over rice as a main dish (seriously, you have got to try it this way — SO good)!
-Either way its amazing.
+The second time we added pineapple and red peppers and served the meatballs over rice as a main dish (seriously, you have got to try it this way — SO good)!
+Either way, it’s amazing.
 But if you’re trying to pin down your game day snacks, this is the perfect, quick appetizer for game day with family and friends.
-I don’t know about you, but if family and friends are over I want to BE with them, not be stuck in the kitchen the whole time.
-That is what makes these meatballs so awesome, it is literally 3 minutes of prep-time and you are done.

-Frequently Asked Questions About Cocktail Meatballs
+Frequently Asked Questions

 How do you keep meatballs warm?

-Can you reheat cocktail meatballs?
+Can you reheat the crockpot appetizer meatballs?

 Yes!
 Store them in an airtight container in the refrigerator, then reheat either in a saucepan on the stove or in the microwave.